-Work-based Training (WBT): This course requires a total of 280 hours Work-based Training for these two units: 'SITHCCC020 Work effectively as a cook', and 'SITHKOP005 Coordinate cooking operations'.
+Work-based Training (WBT): This course requires a total of 200 hours of Work-based Training for the unit: 'SITHCCC043 Work effectively as a cook'.

 This qualification reflects the role of commercial cooks who use a wide range of well-developed cookery skills and sound knowledge of kitchen operations to prepare food and menu items.
-Using discretion and judgement, they work with some independence and under limited supervision using plans, policies, and procedures to guide work activities.
+Using discretion and judgment, they work with some independence and under limited supervision using plans, policies, and procedures to guide work activities.